Military ground snake: Physical characteristics

-E. miliaris is stout-bodied (muscular) and relatively short-tailed.
+Erythrolamprus miliaris is stout-bodied (muscular) and relatively short-tailed.
 Tail length/total length ratios vary from 15.0%–19.8% with an average of 18.6%.

-Adults may attain a total length (including tail) of about 50 cm (about 20 in).
+Adults may attain a total length (tail included) of about 50 cm (about 20 in).

 Dorsally, it is pale olive-brown or yellowish, with each smooth dorsal scale edged with black.
 Ventrally, it is uniformly yellow.

 Feeding

-E. miliaris feeds on a wide range of prey items.
+Erythrolamprus miliaris feeds on a wide range of prey items.
 They include primarily amphibians (including eggs and tadpoles), but also fish and even lizards and small rodents.
 Invertebrates have also been reported but may have been secondarily ingested.
 However, there is little information on its feeding habits.
 A study indicated that females with oviductal eggs did not feed, whereas those females with secondary vitellogenic follicles fed more often than did the non-reproductive ones.

 Sexual dimorphism

 There is sexual dimorphism with respect to size of adult Erythrolamprus miliaris.
 Adult females are larger in the subspecies merremi and orinus.
 They were seen to be larger than the adult males.
 The sexual dimorphism index was seen to be similar in the geographic areas of the northern coastal Atlantic forest, southern coastal Atlantic forest, northern inland Atlantic forest and southern inland Atlantic forest.
 This was indicative of no geographic variation in sexual size dimorphism.
 It is believed that body size may differ either because of local genetic modification or direct phenotypic effect of food availability on the growth rates.
 In addition to body size, the comparison of head size in E. miliaris is seen to show no dimorphism.
 Head size is considered to be associated with inter-sexual dietary divergence.